Research Impact and Knowledge Exchange Competition

-The best 10 entries will be given the opportunity to present a poster of their submission at the SGSSS ‘Collaboration Showcase’ event at the V&A Dundee on 15 May 2019.
+The best 10 entries will be given the opportunity to present a poster of their submission at the annual SGSSS ‘Collaboration Showcase’ event at the V&A Dundee on 13 May 2020.

 The 2 best entries will be awarded a £500 impact fund to be used to expand the impact of their work.
 This could include working with an impact champion to develop a Pathway To Impact statement or to organise/attend a networking and dissemination event beyond the academy.

 The entry judged the very best will also win an iPad.
 Any or all of the submitted material submitted to the competition may be used by SGSSS to illustrate good practice on its website or in other publicity/reporting material.

 How to apply

 Applications for the 2020 competition will open in March.

 Research impact may be classed as either: instrumental: influencing the development of policy, practice or service provision, shaping legislation, altering behaviour; or conceptual: contributing to the understanding of policy issues, in so doing allowing the reframing of debates; or capacity building: facilitating the building of capacity through technical and personal skill development1.